2U1/qa-tool/README.md

 # QA Tool

-This directory is for the RESTful API for the data annoation QA app.<br>
+This repository is for machine learning dataset quality assurance application.<br>

 **It only supports Vision-Language dataset in current version.**